-To make this bread, you will need a Pullman Loaf Pan.
+To make this lemon sourdough pullman bread, you will need a Pullman Loaf Pan.
 I use this USA Pan one, and absolutely love it.
 Make sure your Pullman Loaf Pan is 9-inches by 4-inches.

-How to Make Lemon Poppyseed Bread in a Pullman Loaf Pan
+How to Sourdough Bread in a Pullman Loaf Pan

 Make sure your starter is active